Heating and air conditioning are usually the largest loads in a home and responsible for 40-50% off your monthly energy bill.

 - Adjust ceiling fans to spin clockwise to bring warm air down.

-- Open shades and drapes during the day to allow the sun to warm your home.
+- Open shades and drapes on sunny days to allow the sun to warm your home.

 - Close shades and drapes at night to keep heat in your home.

-- Remove window A/C unites and close and lock the window.
+- Remove window A/C units and close and lock the window.

 - Use heavy-duty, clear sheets of plastic sealed tightly on the inside of windows to reduce the amount of cold air entering your home.